jjisolo/c-linux-developer-assignment/README.md

 * ```help```  -- display help message(i removed double dash because there is no concistency in commands if the double-dashes percisting).

+If the client failed to connect to the server, it will try to execv() the server executable.

 This program is memory save and tested using valgrind memory checker.
 Also it is thread safe, but i feel dumb when i say it, because it has only one